The Ultimate Guide to "Bosch" Locations in LA

 Besides Bosch, Dodger Stadium has appeared in movies like Rocketman, The Fast and the Furious, the first Naked Gun, Transformers and Superman Returns.
 Elvis Presley shot scenes for Spinout in the parking lot, which stood in for the “Santa Fe Road Race” start/finish line.

-Harry Bosch at The Original Farmers Market in "Bosch" Season 4
+Buttermilk hotcakes at Du-par's in The Original Farmers Market

 Du-par's - The Original Farmers Market